 No doubt there’s plenty of us who have been in that exact scenario, and have often paid the price of throwing a piece of clothing in the dryer, only for it to be ruined in the process.
 But how could this all be avoided?
 Well, you can always read the label, or you can continue reading this Canstar Blue guide as we look at what fabrics are dryer-safe, and which ones you should throw on the clothesline instead.

-What fabrics should go in the clothes dryer?
+What fabrics are safe to go in the clothes dryer?

-Acrylic is a lightweight synthetic fiber used as an alternative to wool or cashmere, and can be predominantly found on warm clothing options such as scarves, gloves, tracksuits and sweaters.
-Consumers can buy 100% acrylic clothing, or can find acrylic options blended with wool or cashmere for a cheaper winter option.
+Acrylic is a lightweight synthetic fibre used as an alternative to wool or cashmere and can be predominantly found on warm clothing options such as scarves, gloves, tracksuits, and sweaters.
+Consumers can buy 100% acrylic clothing or can find acrylic options blended with wool or cashmere for a cheaper winter option.

 Due to its synthetic properties, acrylic clothes can be put through the clothes dryer, although you’ll have to use a low temperature cycle, as acrylic will permanently wrinkle if the temperature is too high.
 Similarly, you’ll be left with wrinkles if you leave your acrylics in the dryer after the cycle has finished, so be sure to grab them out as soon as you can.

 If you do accidentally leave the clothes in a dryer and suffer a few wrinkles, you can use a clothes iron on a medium setting to save the day, although it’s best to check the label before you get stuck into the ironing.
 Acrylic is also moth-proof, meaning your wardrobe won’t suffer during the storage season.